Punjabi Hindus: Arya Samaj

 The Arya Samaj was a Hindu reformist organization founded in the 1870s by Dayananda Saraswati, and while he was from Gujarat, the movement had a lot of influence among Punjabi Hindus, especially the Khatris and Aroras, the Arya Samajis being social reformers who aimed to promote monotheism and were against what they called "supersititions" such as idolatry, wanted to raise the literacy rates (especially for women) and were fighting caste discrimination.

 Temples

-Punjabi Hindu temples historically had various names depending on the associated denomination, such as Shivala (Shaivist temple), Devidwara (Shaktist temple), or Thakurdwara (Vaishnavist temple).
+Punjabi Hindu temples historically had various names depending on the associated denomination, such as Shivala (Shaivist temple, also known as a Shivdwara), Devidwara (Shaktist temple), or Thakurdwara (Vaishnavist temple).
 Thakurdwara complexes often had a samadh (samadhi) mausoleum dedicated to the founder of the temple and a dharamsala (building for accommodating pilgrims and ascetics, such as bairagis).
 Devidwaras were devoted to the worship of the devi (goddesses).
 Temples often have various deities as their central focus in the form of a murti (idol), with there being no general uniformity in this regard.
 Hindu worshipping practices at a temple are more individualistic in-nature rather than congregational.